Refco: The scandal

 Refco Inc. entered crisis on Monday, October 10, 2005, when it announced that its chief executive officer and chairman, Phillip R. Bennett had hidden $430 million in bad debts from the company's auditors and investors, and had agreed to take a leave of absence.

-Refco said that through an internal review over the preceding weekend it discovered a receivable owed to the company by an unnamed entity that turned out to be controlled by Mr. Bennett, in the amount of approximately US$430 million.
+Refco said that through an internal review over the preceding weekend it discovered a receivable owed to the company by an unnamed entity that turned out to be controlled by Bennett, in the amount of approximately US$430 million.
 Apparently, Bennett had been buying bad debts from Refco in order to prevent the company from needing to write them off, and was paying for the bad loans with money borrowed by Refco itself.
 Between 2002 and 2005, he arranged at the end of every quarter for a Refco subsidiary to lend money to a hedge fund called Liberty Corner Capital Strategy, which then lent the money to Refco Group Holdings, an independent offshore company secretly owned by Phillip Bennett with no legal or official connection to Refco.
 Bennett's company then paid the money back to Refco, leaving Liberty as the apparent borrower when financial statements were prepared.
-It is not yet clear if Liberty knew it was hiding scam transactions; management of the fund has claimed that they believed it was borrowing from one Refco subsidiary and lending to another Refco sub, and not lending to an entity that Mr. Bennett secretly controlled.
-On October 20, they announced plans to sue Refco.

 In April 2006, papers filed by creditors of Refco seemed to show that Bennett had run a similar scam going back at least to 2000, using Bawag P.S.K.
 Group in the place of Liberty Corner Capital Strategy.

 The law requires that such financial connections between corporation and its own top officers be shown as what is known as a related party transaction in various financial statements.
 As a result, Refco said, "its financial statements, as of, and for the periods ended, Feb.
 28, 2002, Feb.
 28, 2003, Feb.
 28, 2004, Feb.
 28, 2005, and May 31, 2005, taken as a whole, for each of Refco Inc., Refco Group Ltd. LLC and Refco Finance Inc. should no longer be relied upon."

 This announcement triggered a number of investigations, and on October 12 Bennett was arrested and charged with one count of securities fraud for using U.S. mail, interstate commerce, and securities exchanges to lie to investors.
-His lawyer said that Bennett planned to fight the charges.
 On October 19, trading of Refco's shares was halted on the New York Stock Exchange, which later delisted the company.
 Before the halt, Refco shares were trading for more than $28 per share, and as of October 19, they had dropped (on the pink sheets) to $0.80 per share.